julialimp/quest-react/README.md

-# Getting Started with Create React App
+# Basic React Challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a solution to the DevQuest Challenge.

 ## Available Scripts